abhiraaid/RandomRotate/README.md

 [Download the latest version!](https://github.com/abhiraaid/RandomRotate/releases/tag/RandomRotateXYZ-2-1)

-**Random Rotate XYZ** is a different add-on, as the name suggests, allows you to rotate randomly in all 3 axis.
+**Random Rotate XYZ** is an add-on, as the name suggests, allows you to rotate randomly in all 3 axis.

 `Alt+Q` is the hotkey